ShemYu/finops/README.md

   --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM
 ```

-**Note:**
+> Note:
-*   Ensure your AWS CLI is configured with the necessary permissions to create EventBridge rules and related resources.
+> - Please ensure your AWS CLI has the necessary permissions to create EventBridge, IAM, and other resources.
-*   The CloudFormation template `iac/cloudformation/eventbridge.json` targets a Lambda function named `dogi-slack-notification`.
-If your Lambda function has a different name, you must update the `Arn` within the `Targets` section of the `eventbridge.json` file before deploying this stack.
+> - If your Lambda function does not use the default name, modify the ARN in the Targets section of eventbridge.json before deployment.

+---

+## Future Plans

+- **Automated Resource Optimization Alerts**: Periodically send alerts to Slack based on AWS Compute Optimizer recommendations for over-provisioned or underutilized resources.
+- **GPU Idle Resource Announcements**: Regularly detect idle GPU resources and announce them in Slack to help the team release or adjust resources promptly.
+- **Tagging Resource Owners**: Automatically tag relevant users in Slack notifications to improve tracking efficiency and facilitate problem resolution.
+- **CICD Implementation**: Introduce automated testing, deployment, and IaC validation to achieve continuous integration and continuous delivery, improving project quality and development efficiency.